0riginaln0/fnl-raylib/readme.md

 gcc -o main main.c -lluajit-5.1
 ```

 4. Run your executable!
+Test how it works
 ```
 ./main
 ```
 5. Package a release

 Copy `main`, `main.luac` files and `lib` folder into seperate directory (for example in `release`)

-*or*

-run `make release` which does everything described above except for the 4th point.